keejelo/Javascript/README.md

 ## Syntax
 <pre>
 getEl(selectors, parentElem);

-// if parentElem is not used then it defaults to: document
 </pre>
+If parentElem is not used then it defaults to: document

 ## Return value
 Returns either a NodeList containing all matching element nodes, one single element if using '#id'<br />